Nocheto Help (3.X.X)

 explore [id ...2.2.0]

-create games' sheet from explorer, for current position or for given id(s)
+create a sheet from games from explorer, with the current position or for a given id(s)

 explore+ [id ...]

-as explore, but games are added to a current sheet
+as explore, but games are added to the open sheet

-The search command is looking for up to 1000 games matching given criteria:
+The search command is searching for up to 1000 games matching given criteria(s):

 Examples:

-`wp="Euwe"` will search games player by Euwe by white pieces.
+`wp="Euwe"` will search games played by Euwe with white pieces.

-`bplayer="Euwe"` will search games player by Euwe by black pieces.
+`bplayer="Euwe"` will search games played by Euwe with black pieces.

-B) vs="PlayerName" will search games where player opponent was `PlayerName`
+B) vs="PlayerName" will search games where player's opponent was "PlayerName"

 Examples:

-`black="Euwe" vs="Capablanca"` search games where black player is Euwe and
+`black="Euwe" vs="Capablanca"` search games where black player was Euwe and

 `p="Euwe" vs="Capablanca"` search games where black or white player